wedgehov/frontend-mentor-todo-app/README.md

 - **User Authentication**: Users can register for a new account and log in.
 - **Protected Routes**: The main todo list is only accessible to authenticated users.
 - **Multi-page Navigation**: The application uses routing to navigate between login, registration, and the main todo page.
+- **Database Migrations**: The database schema is managed using EF Core Migrations, allowing for version-controlled, incremental updates.

 ### Screenshot